-Table 7.
+Table 8.
 Soil surface cover

 Tree basal cover 0%

 Shrub/vine/liana basal cover 0%

 Grass/grasslike basal cover 0%

 Forb basal cover 0%

 Non-vascular plants 0%

-Biological crusts 0-10%
+Biological crusts 0-5%

-Litter 35-65%
+Litter 20-40%

 Surface fragments >0.25" and <=3" 0-20%

 Surface fragments >3" 0-5%

 Bedrock 0%

 Water 0%

-Bare ground 10-17%
+Bare ground 10-25%

-Figure 8.
+Figure 10.
 Plant community growth curve (percent production by month).
 MT44B032, Dry Uplands.
 Cool season grass dominated system.
 Most dry, upland sites located within MLRA 44B LRU A are characterized by early season growth which is mostly complete by Mid-July.
-Limited fall "green-up" if conditions allow..
+Limited fall "greenup" if conditions allow..

-Community 1.1.2

-Mixed Bunchgrass Community
+Community 1.2 Mixed Bunchgrass Community

-Needle and thread, western wheatgrass (Pascopyrum smithii), and thickspike wheatgrass (Elymus lanceolatus) tolerate grazing pressure better than bluebunch wheatgrass, rough fescue, and green needlegrass.
-The growing point of these grasses is several inches above the ground, making them very susceptible to close grazing (Smoliack et al., 2006), while needle and thread and rhizomatous wheatgrass growing points tend to be near the plant base.
-When more palatable and less grazing-tolerant plants decline due to poor grazing management, the species composition of rhizomatous wheatgrasses and needle and thread increases.
-The grazing tolerant grasses and bluebunch wheatgrass share dominance in the Mixed Bunchgrass Community (1.2).
-Other grass species, which are more tolerant to grazing and are likely to increase in number compared to the Reference Plant Community, include Sandberg bluegrass (Poa secunda), prairie Junegrass, and blue grama (Bouteloua gracilis).
-Increaser forbs include western varrow, Hood's phlox (Phlox hoodii), scarlet globemallow (Sphaeralcea coccinea), hairy goldenaster (Heterotheca villosa), and pussytoes (Antennaria spp.).
+Needle and thread tolerates grazing pressure better than bluebunch wheatgrass, rough fescue, and green needlegrass.
+The growing point for bluebunch wheatgrass grass is several inches above the ground, making it very susceptible to continued close grazing (Smoliack et al., 2006), while needle and thread growing points tend to be near the plant base.
+When more palatable and less grazing-tolerant plants decline due to poor grazing management, the species composition of needle and thread increases.
+Needle and thread and bluebunch wheatgrass share dominance in the Mixed Bunchgrass Community (1.2).
+Other grass species, which are more tolerant to grazing and are likely to increase in number compared to the Reference Plant Community, include Sandberg bluegrass (Poa secunda), prairie Junegrass, western wheatgrass (Pascopyrum smithii), thickspike wheatgrass (Elymus lanceolatus), and blue grama (Bouteloua gracilis).
+Increaser forbs include western yarrow, spiny phlox (Phlox hoodii), scarlet globemallow (Sphaeralcea coccinea), hairy goldenaster (Heterotheca villosa), and pussytoes (Antennaria spp.).
 Fringed sagewort (Artemisia frigida) is a shrub that also increases under prolonged drought or heavy grazing and can respond to precipitation that falls in July and August.
-Heavy, continuous grazing will reduce plant cover and litter.
+Heavy, continuous grazing will reduce plant cover, litter, and mulch.
 The timing of grazing is important on this site because of the moisture limitations beyond June, especially on the drier sites.
 Bare ground will increase, exposing the soil to erosion.
 Litter and mulch will be reduced as plant cover declines.
 As long as bluebunch wheatgrass is still a dominant species in total biomass production, the site can be returned to the Bluebunch Wheatgrass Community (Pathway 1.2A) under proper grazing management and favorable growing conditions.
 Needle and thread and western wheatgrass will continue to increase until they make up the majority of the species composition.
-Once bluebunch wheatgrass has been reduced to less than 20 percent of the community, it may be difficult for the site to recover to the Reference Plant Community (1.1).
+It may be difficult for the site to recover to the bluebunch wheatgrass community once it has been reduced to less than 15 percent of the plant community's production (1.1).
 The risk of soil erosion increases when canopy cover decreases.
 As soil conditions degrade, there will be a loss of organic matter, reduced litter, and reduced soil fertility.
-Degraded soil conditions increase the difficulty of reestablishing bluebunch wheatgrass and returning to the Reference Community (1.1).
-The Mixed Bunchgrass Community (1.2) is the at-risk plant community for this ecological site.
-When overgrazing continues, increaser species such as needle-and-thread and native forb species will become more dominant, and this triggers the change to the Altered State (2) or the Degraded State (3).
+Degraded soil conditions increase the difficulty of reestablishing bluebunch wheatgrass and returning to Community 1.1.
+The Mixed Bunchgrass Community (1.2) is the At-Risk Plant Community for this ecological site.
+When overgrazing continues, increaser species such as needle-and-thread and native forb species will become more dominant, and this triggers the change to the Altered Bunchgrass State (2) or the Degraded Shortgrass State (3).
 Until the Mixed Bunchgrass Community (1.2) crosses the threshold into the Needle and Thread Community (2.1) or the Invaded Community (4.1), this community can be managed toward the Bluebunch Wheatgrass Community (1.1) using prescribed grazing and strategic weed control.
 It may take several years to achieve this recovery, depending on growing conditions, the vigor of remnant bluebunch wheatgrass plants, and the aggressiveness of the weed treatments.